Bengt Fasteraune

 Bengt Fasteraune (born 3 June 1964) is a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Parliament of Norway from Oppland during the term 2017–2021.
 When regular representative Ivar Odnes died in October 2018, Fasteraune took his place as a regular.
 He assumed a seat in the Standing Committee on Transport and Communications.
-Hailing from Dovre, he served as mayor there from 2007 to 2018.
+Hailing from Dovre Municipality, he served as mayor there from 2007 to 2018.